 The increased heat and sweating can disturb sleeping patterns and you might even need to wake up and change the sheets when the sweating gets to be too much.
 Practically all women do experience some form of hot flashes and sweats, but not all women experience these symptoms at a severe level.

 Menopause can cause discomfort for women during sex, which is caused by vaginal dryness.
 With all the hormonal changes within the body it’s very normal for the lining of the vagina to provide less moisture which can be uncomfortable, especially during intercourse.

 There are a few different remedies you can turn to if you’re experiencing this symptom, including:

 - Vaginal moisturizers can be applied a few times a week to keep the vaginal tissues healthy and moisturized.

 - Vaginal lubricants should be applied at the time of sexual activity to help with pain and discomfort during intercourse.

 - To reinvigorate vaginal tissue, your doctor may recommend a cream, ring, or tablet that administers a low dose of estrogen.
-You might already be using hormone therapy medication, but your doctor could still recommend this treatment if your symptoms don’t abate.
-For people who’ve previously had breast cancer, it’s especially important to consult your health care provider about the risks that hormone therapy entails.
+You might already be using hormone replacement therapy, but your doctor could still recommend this treatment if your symptoms don’t abate.
+For people who’ve previously had breast cancer, it’s especially important to consult your healthcare provider about the risks that hormone therapy entails.